S25Digital/mock-mate/README.md

 # Mock Mate

 **Mock Mate** is a powerful and flexible API mocking tool that generates API mocks from OpenAPI specifications (supports both YAML and JSON formats).
 It allows developers to easily simulate API endpoints for testing and development purposes.
-With built-in customization options, users can update mock responses dynamically without altering the mock setup.
+With built-in customization options, users can update mock responses dynamically based on request properties such as the request body.

 ## Features

 - **Automatic API Mock Generation**: Automatically generate API mocks from OpenAPI specs (YAML/JSON).
 - **Supports Multiple Formats**: Works with both YAML and JSON OpenAPI specs.
 - **Dynamic Response Updates**: Customize API responses on the fly via an update endpoint.
+- **Conditional Response Matching**: Define rules to send specific responses based on request body values.
 - **Flexible and Extensible**: Easily mock any endpoint and customize default responses for your tests.
 - **Ideal for Development and Testing**: Simulate real API behavior in local environments or CI pipelines.